Tag Archive for: Residential Roof Repair Atlanta

 Roof Drains, Scuppers, and Gutters

-Scuppers help low slope roofing systems shed water
+Scuppers flat roofing systems shed water

 Roof drains, scuppers, and gutters are the most common and cost-effective drainage solution for flat roofs.
 These components catch and direct rainwater as it rolls off the roof’s edge and divert the water into downspouts that dispense it at a safe distance from the foundation of the building.
 Consider the following: